athento/athento-imaging/docs/manuals/contours.md

     - max_corners: maximum number of corners to detect.
     - min_dist: minimum distance between corners.
     - trust_val: value between 0 and 1, trust value of the pixel being a corner.

+    Min_dist depends on the shape of the image, but usually you want a value between 50 and 200 to get the corners to be separated enough.

+    Trust_val indicates "how hard" is for a point to be a corner.
+Increase to get less corners.

     Returns: a list of points which are probably corners.